Child Abductions and International Cases .

 Back to top

-The Finance team, which includes a number of more junior case handlers, has extensive knowledge and experience of dealing with financial issues.
+The Finance team has extensive knowledge and experience of dealing with financial issues.
 The team regularly advises on cases involving businesses, farms and limited companies.
 Where appropriate, specialist assistance is sought from other professionals, such as accountants and valuers.

 We will guide you through the process of resolving the financial issues in your relationship breakdown.
 We will discuss with you the various options available for this, to include the collaborative process, written negotiations, round-table meetings, mediation and court proceedings.
 We aim to help you resolve matters in the manner which suits you best.